 Workplaces Need Clear Leave Policies

 Employers in Malaysia are mandated by law to allocate a set number of days for certain types of leave.
-Of course, they are free to offer more than the minimum threshold, with market forces and goodwill being deciding factors.
+Of course, they are free to offer more, especially when 50% of employees are reportedly ready to resign to pursue better work-life balance.

 With this, not only can they ensure workplace policies are legally compliant, but we hope the list of optional leaves inspires them with ways to improve working conditions at the company.